-- I omitted the lemon juice (feel free to keep this, this was personal preference)
+- I omitted the lemon juice (feel free to keep this, as this was personal preference)

 - I swapped regular flour for a gluten free flour (I like blends that are mostly rice/potato/tapioca blends & already have xanthan)

-- I swapped the rolled oats for gluten free oat flour (I just blended in my blender gluten free oats until they became a powder)
+- I swapped the rolled oats for ground oats by using gluten free oat flour (I just blended in my blender gluten free oats until they became a powder)